Harnas Alley from India is the new cosmic beauty

 Related News

-This last day of the competition began with a parade of participants wearing a dazzling line of outfits, a feature parade in swimsuits and a second evening dress.
+This last day of the competition started with the participants wearing dazzling sequins, a parade in swimsuits and a second evening dress.
 Latin American delegates, as usual, had an excellent turnout, And three of them – Colombia, Puerto Rico and Paraguay – were in the final ten.

 The concerts were overseen by a group of local musicians led by Israeli Nova Kral, American JoJo and Harrell Scott, while the host of the competition was again Steve Harvey.
 With the celebration of the 70th edition of the Miss Universe, Israel has joined the comprehensive list of countries that hosted the beauty pageant.